Welcome to Course Charted

 Course Charted will also help you travel more sustainably.
 I love learning and sharing ways to minimize the negative effects of travel while maximizing the positive (like patronizing small businesses and volunteering abroad).

-I believe in supporting businesses that are also committed those goals.
+I believe in supporting businesses that are also committed these goals.

 There is power in where you spend your travel dollars.
 I started Course Charted for those that care about their impact on our big, beautiful planet.

 Speaking of travel dollars… my most frequently asked question is how I save so much money on lodging, activities, and dining.
-I created the “Travel Smarter” section to share my best travel hacks and tips for saving money, but also getting more for the money spend.
+I created the “Travel Smarter” section to share my best travel hacks and tips for saving money, but also getting more for the money you spend!

 You Can Take The Lawyer Out Of The Office But…